-4. Directly or indirectly destroy a unique paleontological resource or site?

-G. Hazards and Hazardous Materials

-- 1. Create a significant hazard to the public or the environment as a result of the routine transport, storage, use, or disposal of hazardous materials, not including gasoline or other motor fuels? - 2.
+4. Directly or indirectly destroy a unique paleontological resource or site? Х G. Ha azards and Hazardous Materials Dues the project have the potential to.
+1. Create a significant hazard to the public or the environment as a result of the routine transport, storage, use, or disposal of hazardous materials, not including gasoline or other motor fuels? x 2.
 Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment?
+X